The washer and dryer at Ms. Sue’s starts early in the morning and ends late at night.

-Ms. Sue wants the laundry location changed, because, near the house, the soil gets wet and makes mud that gets tracked into the house by almost a hundred little feet..
+Ms. Sue wants the outside laundry location changed, because, near the house, the soil gets wet and makes mud that gets tracked into the house by almost a hundred little feet..

-The new laundry area is in the shade, pebbles bordered by heavy rocks borrowed from a collapsed retaining wall next to the guest house where I bivouac during my volunteer visit here.
+The new outside laundry area is in the shade, pebbles bordered by a square perimeter of heavy rocks borrowed from a collapsed retaining wall next to the guest house where I bivouac during my volunteer visit here.

-The girls are washing in the new place today, but, mostly, they laugh, talk, learn what it is to be a woman in Haiti from one of the staff adults keeping an eye on them.
+The girls are washing in the new place today, but, mostly, they laugh, talk, learn what it is to be a woman in Haiti from one of the staff adults supervising them in their chores.

 Clean clothes are a treasure, especially when you have no treasure chest to put them in.